kubekit99/kustomize-deckhand-poc/README.md

 - Produced files can be referred in the `configurations` sections of the kustomization.yaml
 - For more details, access associated [README](./new-kustomize-config/README.md)

+## kustomize-plugins

+- Test new go plugin feature of kustomize
+- For more details, access associated [README](./kustomize-plugins/README.md)

 ## deckhand-poc-asit

 - resources are configured using structure as close as possible to existing deckhand.